amecv/custom-cursor-js/readme.md

 **Optional parameters:**

-- list of elements to interact with in CSS selector format
+- list of elements to interact with as a string using CSS selector format

 ```js
 startCustomCursor('button, a');